RushMyers/Matrix-Starter-Angular6/README.md

 ## Development server

 Run `npm run start` to run the app locally.
-Alternatively, run `npm run start:mock` to run the app locally using mock data.
 Navigate to `http://localhost:4200/` in your browser.
 Note, the app should automatically reload if you change any of the source files.